codecrafters-io/build-your-own-redis/stage_descriptions/geospatial_3_ck3.md

 to be
 ```
-(error) ERR invalid longitude,latitude pair 180.000000,90.000000
+(error) ERR invalid longitude,latitude pair 200.000000,100.000000
 ```

 which is RESP-encoded as

 ```
--ERR invalid longitude,latitude pair 180.000000,90.000000\r\n
+-ERR invalid longitude,latitude pair 200.000000,100.000000\r\n
 ```

 ### Notes
-If a GEOADD command specifies multiple locations, and if the co-ordinates of any one of those locations is invalid, it returns the error message and all the locations are discarded.
+If a `GEOADD` command specifies multiple locations, and if the co-ordinates of any one of those locations is invalid, it returns the error message and all the locations are discarded.